 The most effective way for sheriff candidates to raise money for a local election is still the ‘old-fashioned’ way – by making calls and holding campaign events.
 Personal contacts and solicitation are still an integral part of the fundraising process and absolutely necessary for raising money.

-Online fundraising can be a good way to bring in funds for your sheriff election, particularly if you want to target a wider audience and a greater quantity of small donations.
+Online political fundraising is proving to be a valuable source of funds for many candidates running for local office.s.
 Technical barriers have dropped, and more and more local campaigns are successfully raising money online.

 Of course, all fundraising carries certain costs.
 Services that allow you to accept online credit card contributions charge transaction fees (typically between 3 – 8%) that are deducted off the top of any payment.
 Some services also charge setup and recurring fees.